VulcanJS/vulcan-npm/docusaurus/docs/vulcan-fire/mongo.md

 We currently have no way to configure the MongoDB Node driver to use string _id systematically.
 You have to manually generate a string _id on document creation.

+## Use another database than Mongo

+You can define custom connectors in Vulcan.
+See how `@vulcanjs/mongo` is implemented.